 “At Ferrotec, we are dedicated to advancing capability and progress in critical issues involved in e-beam evaporation.” said Gregg Wallace, managing director of Temescal Systems at Ferrotec.
 “We are pleased to have worked with Penn State to bring this level of functionality to the research market and we look forward to partnering with Penn State and its MRI team to further their industrial engagements.”

-The Penn State Materials Research Institute (MRI) and its Nanofabrication Lab are based in University Park, Pennsylvania in an industry-friendly facility that provides open access to MRI facilities for fabrication at the nano- and micro-scale, in conjunction with materials and device characterization utilizing the most advanced techniques available, and a suite of computational modeling capabilities backed by faculty and staff experts.
+The institute and lab are based in University Park, Pennsylvania in an industry-friendly facility that provides open access to its facilities for fabrication at the nano- and micro-scale in conjunction with materials and device characterization utilizing advanced techniques and computational modeling capabilities backed by faculty and staff experts.

 For more information, visit: https://www.mri.psu.edu/Temescal.